 The purpose of this report is to estimate the value of community amenities for bonus level development for the subject property.
 Under the appraisal instructions, the assignment is to value the subject property assuming all entitlements are in place for (1) the base level of allowed development defined by the City of Menlo Park and (2) the bonus level of development proposed by the prospective developer of the subject property.

-The City has determined that for community amenity valuation purposes the base gross floor area allowed would be 42,154 square feet, which equates to a floor area ratio of 105%.
-The City has determined that the bonus gross floor area allowed would be 100,368 square feet, for a 250% floor area ratio.
-The actual development proposal, however, calls for a gross floor area ratio of 237.6%, and that ratio was used in the analysis.
+The City has determined that for community amenity valuation purposes the base gross floor area allowed would be 63,079 square feet, which equates to a floor area ratio of 105%.
+The City has determined that the bonus gross floor area allowed would be 150,158 square feet, for a 250% floor area ratio.
+The actual development proposal, however, calls for a gross floor area ratio of 282.53%, and that ratio was used in the analysis.

+In accordance with the appraisal instructions, we used the Sales Comparison Approach to value the residential and non-residential component parts under the base and bonus development scenarios.
 The value of the community amenity, if any, is then calculated by subtracting the market value conclusion at the base level zoning from the market value conclusion at the bonus level zoning and multiplying the result by 50%.

-In this appraisal, we used only the Sales Comparison Approach, which was a requirement of the assignment.
-Based on our research and analysis, we have concluded the following market values for the subject property as of May 15, 2020, under the terms of the assignment and the assumptions and limiting conditions of this report.
+Based on our research and analysis, we have concluded the following market values for the subject property as of November 16, 2020, under the terms of the assignment and the assumptions and limiting conditions of this report.

 Appraisal Scenario Appraised Value per Sq.
-Ft. of Gross Floor Area Potential Gross Floor Area Indicated Market Value (Rounded)

-Base \$204 42,154 sq. ft. \$8,600,000

-Bonus \$144 95,371 sq. ft. \$13,700,000
+Ft. of Gross Floor Area Potential Gross Floor Area Indicated Market Value (Rounded) Base \$226.70 (blended) 63,079.0 sq. ft. \$14,300,000 Bonus \$136.10 (blended) 169,727.6 sq. ft. \$23,100,000

-The estimated bonus level value market value exceeds the estimated base level market value by \$5,100,000.
-The bonus level project would have 53,217 square feet of additional gross floor area relative to the base level scenario.
-As such, the incremental value difference for the floor area differential amounts to about \$96 per square foot of gross floor area.
+The estimated bonus level value market value exceeds the estimated base level market value by \$8,800,000.
+The bonus level project would have 106,648.6 square feet of additional gross floor area relative to the base level scenario.
+As such, the incremental value difference for the floor area differential amounts to about \$83 per square foot of gross floor area.
 That estimate is supported by the sales data analyzed in this report.

 The differential could well be viewed as conservative when considering the prices recently paid for transferrable development rights (TDRs) sold by the Los Altos School District.
-As previously discussed in this report (see pages 86-87), the school district recently sold a large volume of TDRs, generally at reported prices of about \$130 per square foot of allowed floor area.
+As previously discussed in this report (see pages 108-109), the school district recently sold a large volume of TDRs, generally at reported prices of about \$130 per square foot of allowed floor area.
 To cite one example particularly relevant here, a prospective developer of a proposed high intensity condominium and apartment project in Mountain View paid \$130 per square foot for TDRs in an effort to increase the floor area ratio at the property by a 65% increment, or potentially from 350% to 415%.

-Using the estimated base scenario market value, the implied value per square foot of land for the 40,147-square foot subject site would be about \$214.
-The base level density would be 30 residential units per acre and a 105% floor area ratio.
-The implied value per square foot of land under the bonus level scenario would be about \$341.
-The bonus level density would be 113.9 units per acre and a 237.6% floor area ratio.
+Using the estimated base scenario market value, the implied value per square foot of land for the 60,075-square foot subject site would be about \$237.
+The base level density would be 30 residential units per acre and the floor area ratio would be 105%, including a 90% residential space ratio and a 15% commercial space ratio.
+The implied value per square foot of land under the bonus level scenario would be about \$385.
+The bonus level density would be 114.6 units per acre.
+The floor area ratio would be 282.53%.
+The very large majority of the gross floor area (91.16%) would consist of residential space, with the remaining 8.84% consisting of commercial space.